DeKalb Implements ‘Socially Distant Service Delivery’ Strategy

-DeKalb County is following guidance from the Centers for Disease Control and Prevention and other federal and state agencies to limit contact between people as a means of protecting public health, so in order protect county workers from the spread of COVID-19, the County will restrict access to all government buildings and facilities to the public starting today, Monday, March 16th.
-The Administration will assist with a logistical plan for future business related meetings.
+In order protect county workers from the spread of COVID-19, the County will restrict access to all government buildings and facilities to the public starting today, Monday, March 16th.
+The Administration is assisting with a logistical plan for future business related meetings.

 While physical access to county facilities will be restricted to the general public, county services will still be available.
 The county has made it possible for its customers to engage with any department they would normally have a face-to-face encounter with via email, telephone, standard mail delivery, and any other electronic platform available to the county.

 Our office will continue to offer a high level of services and support to our constituents as normal.
 Staff will be tele-working via email and voicemail and we are working on a plan to provide for virtual meetings.
 Please continue to leave voicemails at our office number 404-371-4909 or email [email protected] and follow announcements on our Facebook page here.